Redocly/redocly-cli/docs/decorators.md

 ---
 # Decorators

-Decorators are a way of changing an API definition during bundling.
+Decorators are a way of changing an API description during bundling.
 This updating during bundling can be useful for the following use cases:

-* removing some endpoints from an OpenAPI definition before publishing
+* removing some endpoints from an OpenAPI description before publishing
 * updating description fields
 * adding extra elements, such as examples, or metadata for other tools to use